 But there is a problem there.
 The agreement, which Paul speaks of contradicts the book of Acts, which states that Peter, not Paul, was chosen by God to minister to the Gentiles.

 “Brothers, you know that some time ago God made a choice among you that the Gentiles might hear from my lips the message of the gospel and believe.”

 – Holy Bible: Acts 15:7

 Nevertheless, Paul claimed to have a different gospel than Peter and the other apostles – the gospel of the uncircumcised – a gospel which he,

 by Christ’s Apostles.
-His gospel came purely from revelation, and therefore couldn’t be verified by anyone as truthful.
-And yet, Paul’s new gospel split the Christian faith into two distinct confessions — one rooted in Judaism and a version tailored for the gentiles.
+Paul’s gospel came purely from revelation, and therefore couldn’t be verified by anyone as truthful.
+And yet, Paul’s new gospel split the Christian faith into two distinct confessions — one rooted in Judaism and a version tailored for the Gentiles.

 Concluding this chapter of Galatians, Paul argues that his way is the correct way.
 Because, even though Jesus said,

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father…”